Create a webhook endpoint

 processEvent(event); // async, safe to proceed

-});In production, store processed event IDs in your database (e.g., a processed_webhook_events table with a unique index on event_id).
+});In production, store processed delivery IDs in your database (e.g., a processed_webhook_events table with a unique index on delivery_id).
 In-memory sets don't survive server restarts.

 -- PostgreSQL example: idempotent event processing